Skip to content

 It’s actually more accurate to say fluid intake

 While there are various substitutes out there to count as fluid intake and not actually plain water intake, the water content of each consumable varies.
 On the other hand, we all know that a cup of tea has only two ingredients: tea leaves and water.
 Mostly, the cup of tea is made up of water; after all, it’s just leaves drenched in water.
 It is also consumed by drinking it like a glass of water, whether it is hot or cold.
+Black tea, for instance, is known for its hydration properties similar to other tea varieties.

 Scientifically speaking, there is no requirement that the liquid intake to keep yourself healthy should only come from a glass of plain water, and like any drinks such as coffee, tea, or even soda or other water substances from various foods, usually vegetables and fruits, a cup of tea is considered to count as your daily water intake and will keep you hydrated too.
+Herbal teas are caffeine free and can be counted the same as water for hydration purposes.

 There is always an excuse for more tea!